Kremlin VTB bank to be hit by investor class action for seizing foreign shares

 The next target for the lawyers is Otkritie Bank, which was previously bailed out by the Central Bank.
 A similar number of clients are believed to be affected with the number of claims rising daily.

-Potential claimants are asked to contact Destra Legal at their website.
+Potential claimants are asked to contact Destra Legal here at their website.

 “All the major banks and brokers have a similar problem, and our claim represents just a small part of the overall number of investors affected,” said Feldman.
 “Some like Sovcombank sent out a warning notice and recommendation to sell the stock once they got sanctioned but not most of the others.”